-It’s a sure sign of autumn when Lillian Julow whips up these tender, tasty treats for friends in Gainesville, Florida.
+It’s a sure sign of autumn when Lily Julow whips up these tender, tasty treats for friends in Lawrenceville, Georgia.
 Served warm, they also make a delicious addition to any special breakfast or brunch, she notes.

 - 1/4 cup packed brown sugar

 - 1/3 cup buttermilk

 - In a large bowl, combine the flour, brown sugar, baking powder, pumpkin pie spice, salt and baking soda.
 Cut in butter until mixture resembles coarse crumbs.
 In a small bowl, whisk the egg, sweet potatoes and buttermilk; add to dry ingredients just until moistened.

 - Turn onto a lightly floured surface; with lightly floured hands, knead dough 10-12 times.
 Pat into an 8-in. circle.
 Cut into eight wedges.